dcycle/drupal_dcycle/README.txt

 - If you are developing a website, create a deployment module at sites/default/modules/custom/[namespace]_deploy. [namespace] should contain only lowercase letters.

-- If you are developing a module or theme, create it and let dCycle know what it is.
+- If you are developing a module or theme, create it and let dcycle know what it is.

 - Function and unit testing of javascript fallback: your deployment module will need a simpletest to go with it.
 Follow the instructions on-screen.